 Soil and Water Resources

 Agriculture has a long history in the Delta, but Delta growers face unique challenges that bridge the agricultural and environmental sciences.
 Understanding soil and water resources in the Delta is critical to understanding Delta agriculture.
 The soils were formed from tule marsh decomposition, and the surface water used for irrigation is from upstream runoff interfacing with seawater.
 While half of the state’s runoff exits through the Delta – making the Delta appear water rich – the quality of the water is often degraded by the time it reaches the Delta.
-My research and extension program in resource management has a focus on soil quality, with a particular emphasis on salinity.
-I work collaboratively with others on projects related to water resources.
+My research and extension program in resource management focuses on soil and water quality.

 In Delta cropping systems, soil salinity varies based on surface water quality, depth to and quality of the groundwater, irrigation methods, and volume of winter rainfall.
 Salinity challenges Delta farmers’ ability to grow crops, especially under conditions of reduced downstream flows or seawater intrusion.
-In this presentation to the State Water Resources Control Board, I described my research in Delta alfalfa, tomato, and grapes fields to gain a better understanding for soil salinity profiles and leaching.
+In this presentation to the State Water Resources Control Board, I described my research in Delta alfalfa, tomato, and grape fields to examine soil salinity profiles and leaching.
 This fact sheet describes soil salinity management strategies and challenges.

 Drought and the Delta

 The precipitation and duration of the 2012-2016 drought was similar to those of past droughts, but what made 2012-2016 unique was warmer temperatures and reduced snowpack.
-We are reviewing how state water resources management impacted the Delta during the 2012-2016 drought, giving particular attention to impacts on public health, saltwater intrusion, preservation of cold water in upstream reservoirs, and protections for endangered species.
-Stay tuned for the report.
+In this paper, we review how state water resources management impacted the Delta during the 2012-2016 drought, giving particular attention to impacts on public health, saltwater intrusion, preservation of cold water in upstream reservoirs, and protections for endangered species.

 With the passage of SB 88, growers are required to measure surface water diversions for agricultural use.
 The unique hydrology of the Delta makes these measurements difficult.
 In this 2015-2016 study, we used field-based measurements and remote sensing to develop estimates of crop consumptive use in the Delta, to help inform water management decisions around diversion reporting.